 You can spy on your competition to see what they are doing on social media to grow their audience.

-Try some of their strategies to see if they will work for your art business.
+Try some strategies to see if they will work for your art business.

 For more reasons why you should start an artist page on Facebook, visit 7 Reasons to Start Your Facebook Artist Page